 4. Set A Spending Limit For Your Trip // Coffee, food, gas, and fun activities can add up to be more than you’d think very easily.
 So, just like the rest of your trip prep, you should have a budget/spending limit for your trip.
 Keep things low-key for most of the days and splurge on at least one nice dinner and/or activity in the area.
 If you’re going somewhere you’ve never been before, consider looking up free activities and things to do.
 It’s totally okay (and fun) to be a tourist!
 While you should set a spending limit for your trip itself, it’s important to always have some extra money available to you if you need it – a buffer budget as I call it!

 Michael and I LOVED our trip to Nashville.
 We went for 3 nights, Wednesday to Saturday.
 It was the perfect trip!
 From booking with the Expedia Add-On Advantage all the way to our flight home from Nashville, everything was seamless!
+We booked on one with the best delayed flight compensation companies.
 It was an amazing anniversary getaway.
 We stayed at The Hayes Stree Hotel, which was in the perfect location.
 We got to cross off many places off of our bucket lists like coffee shops (we’re coffee snobs), murals, and some great restaurants.
 I’ll be sharing more about our trip in the next couple of weeks.
 We fell in love with Nashville and we’re already in the beginning stages of hopefully booking a trip back in the fall.

 It’s definitely a bucket list city!
 Add it to your list and book with the Expedia Add-On Advantage.4 Tips To Plan A Getaway Trip On A Budget Click To Tweet